vaseline555/Federated-Learning-in-PyTorch/README.md

 * `FedAvg` and `FedSGD` ([McMahan et al., 2016](https://arxiv.org/abs/1602.05629))
 * `FedProx` ([Li et al., 2018](https://arxiv.org/abs/1812.06127))
 ### Evaluation schemes
-* `local`: evaluate FL algorithm using holdout set of (some/all) clients NOT participating in the current round. (i.e., evaluation of personalized federated learning setting)
+* `local`: evaluate FL algorithm using holdout sets of (some/all) clients NOT participating in the current round. (i.e., evaluation of personalized federated learning setting)
 * `global`: evaluate FL algorithm using global holdout set located at the server. (*ONLY available if the raw dataset supports pre-defined validation/test set*).
 * `both`: evaluate FL algorithm using both `local` and `global` schemes.
 ### Metrics